qmj0923/SPARQL-PLY/README.md

 ### Query Component Serialization

-Convert a query component to and from a dictionary for JSON serialization and deserialization.
+Convert a query component to a dictionary for JSON serialization, and vice versa for deserialization.

 ```pycon
 >>> from sparql_ply import parse_sparql